roysahar/ceph-ci/doc/radosgw/account.rst

 Account Root User
 =================

-Each account is managed by an account root user.
+Each account is managed by an *account root user*.
 Like normal users and roles, accounts and account root users must be created by an administrator using ``radosgw-admin`` or the `Admin Ops API`_.